sakethkotamraju/react-native-client/docs/domain-verification-key-generation.md

 https://yourdomain.com/.well-known/base-jwks.json
 ```

-This allows Coinbase to verify signatures from your domain.
+This allows Base to verify signatures from your domain.

 ## Example JWKS Output
 ```json